cryostatio/cryostat-legacy/COMMANDS.md

     `save targetId foo`
     ###### synopsis
-    Saves the named recording in the specified target JVM to persistent storage attached to the `container-jfr` container.
+    Saves the named recording in the specified target JVM to persistent storage attached to the `cryostat` container.
 The saved recording contains a snapshot of its parent in-memory recording at the time of the save and is not updated (unless overwritten by a new save in the future).
 A saved recording is not tied to the lifecycle of the JVM which produced it - that is, the recording will remain available even if the target JVM dies.

-    For `container-jfr` to be able to save recordings to persistent storage, there must be persistent storage available to the container.
+    For `cryostat` to be able to save recordings to persistent storage, there must be persistent storage available to the container.
 The storage is expected to be mounted at the path `/flightrecordings` within the container.
 The exact type of persistent storage is not important, so long